Alcohol and sleep: what are the possible side effects?

 We want to help you build better sleep habits and improve your overall wellbeing, so we’ve partnered with Sleepfit Solutions, who deliver an app that can help you identify sleep issues, recommend improvements and give you access to personalised tools.

-And, eligible HCF members with hospital or extras cover* can get a 20% discount on a 12 month Sleepfit subscription.
+And, eligible HCF members with hospital or extras cover* can get a free 12-month Sleepfit subscription.
 Help for a better night's sleep – that’s Uncommon Care.

 What if I can’t sleep without alcohol?